East Ham Corporation Tramways

 At some point, possibly in the mid-Edwardian era, the uniform jacket was changed to a double-breasted, lancer design with five pairs of buttons (narrowing from top to bottom), epaulettes and stand-up collars; the left-hand collar bore an employee number, the right-hand collar system initials — 'E H T' — in individual brass letters.
 The epaulettes also carried a badge, possibly a representation of the East Ham municipal device, though this remains unproven photographically.
 The uniforms were of blue serge with red piping.

-The drooping peak caps gave way to tensioned-crown peaked caps, and the embroidered cloth cap badges to new ones of the same overall design, but in brass; the system title ribbon was inlaid with blue enamel (see below), with the entire ensemble mounted on a dark leather backing.
+The drooping peak caps eventually gave way to tensioned-crown peaked caps, and the embroidered cloth cap badges to new ones of the same overall design, but in brass; the system title ribbon was inlaid with blue enamel (see below), with the entire ensemble mounted on a dark leather backing.
 It is currently unclear when this change took place, but more than likely in the mid-Edwardian era.

 Motormen and conductors always appeared in service wearing enamel Public Carriage Office licence badges, which were issued by the Metropolitan Police (see link).